Anirudh-R-1201/Anirudh-R-1201.github.io/_pages/cv.md

 Work experience
 ======
-* June 2022 - August 2024 : Member of Technical Staff, Cloud AI Services (PaaS)
+* June 2022 - August 2024 : Member of Technical Staff, Oracle Cloud AI Services (PaaS)
-  * Lead Developer for Oracle AI Hub Dedicated Resource and AI Hub Billing
-  * Managed CI/CD processes for Large Language Models across 70+ cloud regions
+  * Reduced running costs and increased service availability to 99.98% through K8s and AArch64 migration of Cloud infrastructure and microservices.
+  * Set up testing scripts to detect failures within any of the service's components.
-  * Fine-tuned multi-lingual Punctuation Model, improving accuracy by 1.5% and adding support for Hindi, Russian, and Portuguese
+  * Improved accuracy of multi-lingual Punctuation model scores by 1.5% and added Hindi and Portugese capabilities.
-  * Led infrastructure for Anomaly Detection service, reducing service running costs by 68% through cross-regional inference capabilities.
+  * Brought down service running cost by 68% for Anomaly Detection service.
+  * Led development of Oracle AI Hub Dedicated Resource Billin.

 * June 2021 - August 2021 : UI/UX Intern, Oracle Digital Assistant (ODA)
-  * Migrated ODA to Flutter, creating a single codebase for multi-platform integration
+  * Reduced development overhead by 66% by migrating platform-specific ODA codebases to Flutter based mono-repo.

 * June 2020 – October 2020 : NLP Intern, Crayondata
-  * Developed a contextual Keyphrase extraction model for online customer reviews using an ensemble of transformer-based and graph-ranking models, achieving an accuracy score of 72% with latency between 20-50ms for 100+ tokens.
+  * Developed contextual Key-Phrase Extraction ensemble model for Customer Reviews, with accuracy score of 72% and latency of 20-50ms for 100+ tokens using fine-tuned BERT and Graphical Ranking models..
-  * Integrated an inference-flow decision pipeline for optimized model usage based on input token count
+  * Developed on-requirement inference pipeline to reduce latency by 40% for queries less than 30 tokens.

 * December 2019 – January 2020  : Research Intern, RISE LABS, IIT MADRAS
-  * Reduced latency by 23% in benchmarking tests by replacing a 256-bit S.Box with a scalable 64-256-bit S.Box, enhancing the performance of non-linear Boolean functions in India’s first homogeneous microprocessor, Shakt
+  * Attained 23% latency reduction in benchmarking tests by integrating a scalable 64 to 256bit S.Box, improving the efficiency in performance of non-linear boolean function within India’s first homogeneous microprocessor, Shakti.

 LEADERSHIP experience